James K. Polk: Partition of Oregon Country

 Though both sides sought an acceptable compromise, each also saw the territory as an important geopolitical asset that would play a large part in determining the dominant power in North America.
 In his inaugural address, Polk announced that he viewed the U.S. claim to the land as "clear and unquestionable", provoking threats of war from British leaders should Polk attempt to take control of the entire territory.
-Polk had refrained in his address from asserting a claim to the entire territory, which extended north to 54 degrees, 40 minutes north latitude, although the Democratic Party platform called for such a claim.
+Polk had refrained in his address from asserting a claim to the entire territory, although the Democratic Party platform called for such a claim.
 Despite Polk's hawkish rhetoric, he viewed war over Oregon as unwise, and Polk and Buchanan began negotiations with the British.
-Like his predecessors, Polk again proposed a division along the 49th parallel, which was immediately rejected by Pakenham.
-Secretary of State Buchanan was wary of a two-front war with Mexico and Britain, but Polk was willing to risk war with both countries in pursuit of a favorable settlement.
+Like his predecessors, Polk again proposed a division along the 49th parallel, which Pakenham immediately rejected.
+Buchanan was wary of a two-front war with Mexico and Britain, but Polk was willing to risk war with both countries in pursuit of a favorable settlement.
 In his annual message to Congress in December 1845, Polk requested approval of giving Britain a one-year notice (as required in the Treaty of 1818) of his intention to terminate the joint occupancy of Oregon.
 In that message, he quoted from the Monroe Doctrine to denote America's intention of keeping European powers out, the first significant use of it since its origin in 1823.
-After much debate, Congress eventually passed the resolution in April 1846, attaching its hope that the dispute would be settled amicably.
+After much debate, Congress passed the resolution in April 1846, attaching its hope that the dispute would be settled amicably.